18F/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 You must provide all of the required information in your C2 request, otherwise there will be process delays.

-**For a training/conference that involves more than 3 people**, it is **required** that one C2 request be made for everyone attending.
-If you are not sure if more than 3 people will be attending your event, please check in with your supervisor.
-If a group request is not made, there may be process delays, and it is possible that attendance will have to be limited to the first 3 requestors.
+**For a training/conference that involves 3 or more people**, it is **required** that one C2 request be made for everyone attending.
+If you are not sure if 3 or more people will be attending your event, please check in with your supervisor.
+If a group request is not made, there may be process delays, and it is possible that attendance will have to be limited to the first 2 requestors.

 The initial requestor can name who all will be attending in the "Instructions to Purchase" field and, after submitting, add the additional people as *observers* to the request.
 Each additional person attending is responsible for uploading their own required documents (IDP, SF-182, etc.) accordingly.